OKLAHOMA SOCIETY OF CERTIFIED PUBLIC ACCOUNTANTS BY-LAWS

 (2) Any officer or director who has been elected or appointed to any Society office may resign from such office upon filing notice presented in printed or electronic format with the Secretary.
 The office shall thereupon be declared vacant.

-(4) If a vacancy occurs for any reason in the office of Chairman-Elect, the office shall remain vacant until the Nominating Committee meets to name a nominee, and a replacement is elected according to Article VI.
-However, in the event of such a vacancy, the Board of Directors will designate a person to perform the duties as an Interim Chairman-Elect to serve until the office is filled by election.
+(4) If a vacancy occurs for any reason in the office of Chair-Elect, the office shall remain vacant until the Nominating Committee meets to name a nominee, and a replacement is elected according to Article VI.
+However, in the event of such a vacancy, the Board of Directors will designate a person to perform the duties as an Interim Chair-Elect to serve until the office is filled by election.

 (5) Any officer or director-at-large who shall be absent from three consecutive meetings shall forfeit their position unless the absence is determined to be unavoidable by a majority of the remaining board members.
 Replacement of the position will be made in accordance with either Article 5.4.3 or Article 5.4.4 as appropriate.
 As referenced in Article 6.3, the Nominating Committee shall notify potential candidates of the above attendance requirement.

-5.8 SECRETARY: The Secretary shall be responsible for making a permanent record of the proceedings of all member and Board of Director meetings and shall perform all other duties ordinarily pertaining to the office of Secretary or delegated by the Board or Chairman.
+5.8 SECRETARY: The Secretary shall be responsible for making a permanent record of the proceedings of all member and Board of Director meetings and shall perform all other duties ordinarily pertaining to the office of Secretary or delegated by the Board or Chair.
 If the Secretary is temporarily unable or unwilling to act, a member of the Board designated by the Board shall act in the Secretary's stead.

 5.9 TREASURER: The Treasurer shall have charge of the finances and investments of the Society.
-The Treasurer shall be chairman of the Budget and Finance Committee and shall perform all other duties ordinarily pertaining to the office of Treasurer or delegated by the Board or Chairman.
+The Treasurer shall be chair of the Budget and Finance Committee and shall perform all other duties ordinarily pertaining to the office of Treasurer or delegated by the Board or Chair.
 If the Treasurer is temporarily unable or unwilling to act, a member of the Board designated by the Board shall act in the Treasurer's stead.

 5.11 PRESIDENT AND CHIEF EXECUTIVE OFFICER (CEO): The Board of Directors shall approve the employment, duties, compensation and tenure of the President and CEO.
-The President and CEO will serve as the full-time manager of the Society office and staff, coordinate the activities of the Society, and perform such other services as may be assigned by the Chairman, Board of Directors or Executive Committee.
+The President and CEO will serve as the full-time manager of the Society office and staff, coordinate the activities of the Society, and perform such other services as may be assigned by the Chair, Board of Directors or Executive Committee.

 NOMINATION, ELECTIONS AND INSTALLATIONS

-6.3 NOMINATIONS BY NOMINATIONS COMMITTEE: On or before November 15 of each year the Nominations Committee shall file with the Secretary a report of its nomination for each of the following offices: Chairman-Elect, Vice-Chairman, Secretary, Treasurer and three Directors-at-large.
+6.3 NOMINATIONS BY NOMINATIONS COMMITTEE: On or before November 15 of each year the Nominations Committee shall file with the Secretary a report of its nomination for each of the following offices: Chair-Elect, Vice-Chair, Secretary, Treasurer and three Directors-at-large.
 The Nominations Committee shall also include a statement that each of the nominees has consented to serve if elected and have been informed of the absentee provision stated in Article 5.4.5.
 The Secretary shall provide a copy of the report to each member of the Society.

 The Nominations Committee, with the approval of the Board of Directors, shall make all nominations or recommendations of persons to represent the Society: